 b) academic achievements as measured by the arithmetic average of the marks obtained in all the courses of the penultimate year of high school (in the spring selection), or by the final grade (in the summer selection).

 For the purpose of the final merit ranking, the test result will weigh 75%, and school achievements will weigh 25%.

 Students who fell short of the threshold set out in the call for applications for written comprehension and logical and mathematical skills will have to fulfil additional learning requirements (OFA), by attending courses or workshops, including online, or reading supplementary study materials.
 The OFA shall be satisfied and assessed within Year I of the programme.
 For information on how to fulfil the OFA, please refer to the University portal, Study area of the Faculty of Political, Economic and Social Sciences.
 Students who do not fulfil these requirements within the deadline will not be able to take any exams for years following Year I.

 English language proficiency is assessed through a special test, whose outcome does not count towards the admission ranking.
 Students with an English language proficiency lower than B1 will have to fulfil additional learning requirements (OFA).

-English proficiency at B1 level is a prerequisite for the English for Communication in Management exam.
+English proficiency at B1 level is a prerequisite for the English for communication in management exam.
 Students who do not pass the English language OFA exam may sit for it again.

-Students holding a valid English language certification, earned within three years prior to the date of submission, may be waived from the English admission test, as well as students who graduated from a secondary school using English as the main language of instruction.
+Students holding a valid English language certificate, earned within three years prior to the date of submission, may be waived from the English admission test, as well as students who graduated from a secondary school using English as the main language of instruction.

-The Placement Test is mandatory for all students who fail to submit a valid certificate.
+The Placement Test is mandatory for all students who do not hold a valid certification.

-Those who do not take the Placement Test by December, or who fail to pass the final exam for the course within six attempts, must obtain an outside (paid) certification by the programme year contemplated for their exam in English.
+Those who do not sit the Placement Test by December, or who fail to pass the end-of-course test within six attempts, must obtain a paid certificate by the programme year contemplated for their exam in English.